jsofri/SonySim/README.md

 ### Threads
 1. Main Thread
  * Interpretation of code in text file - Lexical analysis, parsing and executing
- * Set new values in the Program Symbol Table
+ * Set new values in the Program Symbol Table and enqueue them in queue
- * Enqueue new values in the queue
+ * Create Client and Server Threads
 2. Client Thread
  * Client of the FlightGear simulator
  * Dequeue and set new values of flight parameters in the simulator